Updated on: October 21, 2024

 Eyezy offers good monitoring options that give you full access to everything your kid is doing on their Android.
 You can view their browser history, photos, videos, and apps, and read the conversations they have on several social media apps.
 Eyezy has a mobile and a desktop plan, but it doesn’t back its plans with a money-back guarantee.

-• Test for ease of use.
-All of the parental control apps on this list have easy-to-use apps or web-based dashboards for Android that make managing your child’s online activities easy, even if you’re not the most tech-savvy person in the house.
+- I tested for ease of use.
+All the apps on this list have easy-to-use interfaces or web-based dashboards for Android that make managing your child’s online activities straightforward, even for less tech-savvy users.
+Plus, the parental control apps that include an app for your kid are also very intuitive and suitable for small children as well.

-• Select an app that delivers a good value.
-Make sure the app has all the features your family requires, and covers a sufficient number of devices.
+- I selected apps that deliver good value.
+The apps I recommend cover all requirements you may need as a family, including a sufficient number of devices.
 Qustodio and Norton Family stand out as they both allow you to monitor an unlimited number of devices.

 Top Brands That Didn’t Make the Cut